random-hero1992/SQL-Query-with-Pandas-Dataframe/README.md

 # SQL-Query-with-Pandas-Dataframe
-Script that automates data extraction from a SQL Server, python data manipulation, and exporting to excel.
+Jupyter Notebook scripts that automate data extraction from a SQL Server, python data manipulation, and exporting to excel.
+All scripts are examples I've used from previous tasks or projects.